SwissDataScienceCenter/renku/docs/admin/prerequisites/gitlabrunner.rst

    concurrent = 10

-5. (Optional) Configure a way to clean up disk
+4. (Optional) Configure a way to clean up disk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Even if you provide sufficient storage space for the gitlab runner instance, you might need at some point to clean it up.
+Even if you provide sufficient storage space for the GitLab Runner instance, you might need at some point to clean it up.

 To cleanup non used disk space you can use an existing tool like `Gitlab Docker cleanup <https://gitlab.com/gitlab-org/gitlab-runner-docker-cleanup>`_ or run a cronjob that periodically prunes non-used images, volumes, containers and networks.